OpenMS/pyopenms-docs/docs/source/other_ms_data_formats.rst

 ..
 ProtXMLFile().store("test.out.protXML", protein_ids, peptide_ids, "doc_id_42")

-note how each data file produces two vectors of type :py:class:`~.ProteinIdentification` and :py:class:`~.PeptideIdentification` which also means that conversion between two data types is trivial: load data from one data file and use the storage function of the other file.
+Note how each data file produces two vectors of type :py:class:`~.ProteinIdentification` and :py:class:`~.PeptideIdentification` which also means that conversion between two data types is trivial: load data from one data file and use the storage function of the other file.

-Quantiative data (featureXML, consensusXML)
+Quantiative Data (featureXML, consensusXML)
 -------------------------------------------------------

 OpenMS stores quantitative information in the internal ``featureXML`` and